Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

 As network models, both the configuration and the Chung--Lu model suffer from some shortcomings.
 While they, by design, generate graphs with the correct degree-distribution and small diameter, other statistics found in complex networks are not replicated.
 In particular, both models have a vanishing clustering-coefficient (see, \eg, Newman's survey~\cite{NewmanSurvey}).

-Since this statistic is critical in \eg disease propagation research, methods to `fix' these models have been put forward.
+Since this statistic is critical in many real-world applications, methods to `fix' these models have been put forward.
 A notable example is the \emph{configuration model with household structure} as defined by Ball, Sirl, and Trapman~\cite{BST09}.
 For this variant, one samples a graph with a prescribed degree sequence and then replaces every vertex by a constant-sized `household'-graph (for example a clique), distributing the edges incident to a household uniformly to the vertices that comprise it.
-The resulting graph has provably a constant clustering coefficient.
+The resulting graph has a provably constant clustering coefficient.

-The main goal of this section will be the proof of the following theorems.
+The main goal of this section will be the proof of the following Theorem~\ref{thm:conf-chunglu-char}.
 To this end, we will first show the behaviour of the Chung--Lu random graphs with respect to~$\topgrad_0$ and~$\omega$.
-By an appropriate coupling argument, we can then relate the statistics~$\topgrad_r$ and~$\omega( \any \topnab r)$ of different graph models to these base cases.
+By a simple observation about the probability of short paths existings, we then relate the statistics~$\topgrad_r$ and~$\omega( \any \topnab r)$ of different graph models to these base cases.
 As it turns out, the structural sparseness of the Chung--Lu and the configuration model is entirely determined by the \emph{tail} of the prescribed degree distribution:

-\begin{theorem} Let~$(D_n)$ be a sparse degree distribution sequence with tail~$h(d)$.
-Both the configuration model~$\confmodel(D_n)$ and the Chung--Lu model~$\chunglu(D_n)$, with high probability, \begin{itemize} \item have bounded expansion for~$h(d) = \Omega(d^{3+\epsilon})$, \item are nowhere dense (with unbounded expansion) for~$h(d) = \Theta( d^{3+o(1)} )$, \item and are somewhere dense for~$h(d) = O(d^{3-\epsilon})$. \end{itemize} \end{theorem}
+\begin{theorem} Let~$(D_n)$ be a sparse degree distribution sequence with tail~$O(1/d^\gamma)$.
+Both the configuration model~$\confmodel(D_n)$ and the Chung--Lu model~$\chunglu(D_n)$, with high probability, \begin{itemize} \item have bounded expansion for~$\gamma > 3$, \item are nowhere dense (with unbounded expansion) for~$\gamma = 3$ \item and are somewhere dense for~$\gamma < 3$. \end{itemize} \end{theorem}

 Since we can emulate household structures by simply taking the lexicographic product with some constant-size clique and then taking a subgraph, Theorem~\ref{thm:conf-chunglu-char} immediately implies the same for those variants.